Garlic-Chive Cauliflower Mash

 Easier to make than traditional mashed potatoes (no peeling and the cauliflower steams quickly rather than needing to boil!) and flavorful, creamy, and buttery.
 The process of steaming and adding yummy garlic and chives really mellows out the flavor of cauliflower.
 I’ve served this to many people who dislike cauliflower and it always gets rave reviews!

-- 4 pounds cauliflower florets, or florets from 2 heads of cauliflower.
+- 2 pound cauliflower florets or florets from 1 heads of cauliflower.

-- 1 tablespoon dried chives, or 1 bunch fresh, diced
+- 1 teaspoon dried chives or 1 bunch fresh, diced

 - Bring a large stock pot full of water to a boil.
 Add cauliflower, reduce to a simmer over medium heat, and cook for 20 minutes.